Diabetes and GI Diseases

 - Other Tests That May Prove Helpful Diagnostically

 - Management and Treatment of the Disease

-Diabetes is associated with a range of complications involving the GI tract, biliary tree, pancreas, and liver (see
+Diabetes is associated with a range of complications involving the gastrointestinal tract, biliary tree, pancreas, and liver (see

 Diabetes and GI Diseases